stytchauth/stytch-ios/Sources/StytchCore/Documentation.docc/StytchCore.md

 #  ``StytchCore``

-Provides native access to the Stytch SDK methods for ultimate flexibility.
+rovides native access to the Stytch SDK methods for ultimate flexibility.

 The Swift SDK provides methods that communicate directly with the Stytch API.
 These help you get up and running with Stytch faster by removing the need to create endpoints on your backend to make requests to Stytch.